Clarke leads No. 1 seed Gonzaga over Baylor

-Brandon Clarke had an historic performance with a career-high 36 points and five blocked shots to lead No. 1 seed Gonzaga over ninth-seeded Baylor 83-71 on Saturday in the second round of the West Region in Salt Lake City.
+Brandon Clarke had a historic performance with a career-high 36 points and five blocked shots to lead No. 1 seed Gonzaga over ninth-seeded Baylor, 83-71, on Saturday in the second round of the West Region in Salt Lake City.

 Clarke, who entered the NCAA Tournament leading the nation in field-goal percentage (.693), made 15 of 18 shots, including five dunks.
 The 6-foot-8 senior also had eight rebounds, three assists and two steals.